VictorLorencato/gitLearn/README.md

 Successfully learned how to push to github!

-Successfully how to change (or remove) files and push them upstream!
+Successfully learned how to change (or remove) files and push them upstream!

+Successfully learned how to use Vim editor for Windows!